spring-projects/sts4/vscode-extensions/vscode-application-properties/README.md

 # VS Code Language Server for Spring Boot Application Properties

-Initial implementation of the Language Server for Spring Boot application properties.
+VSCode extension and Language Server providing support for editing `application.properties` files containing Spring Boot configuration properties.

+# Developer notes

-# Running
+## Bulding and Running

 The extension implemented in this example consists out of two pieces:

-  - client: a typescript js app that launches and connects to the language server.
+  - client: a vscode extension implemented in typescript.
+It launches and connects to the language server.
   - server: server app, implemented in Java.

 First build the server: